nus-cs2103-AY2021S2/ip/docs/README.md

 2. Download the latest `duke.jar` from [here](https://github.com/SiTingST/ip/releases/tag/A-Release).

 3. Double-click on the downloaded file to launch Duke.
-	<br> ** A data folder will be created in the folder containing duke.jar file.
+	<br> Note: A data folder will be created in the folder containing duke.jar file.
 Duke save your task in the data file for efficient retrieval of task.

 4. After starting the application, you should see the GUI as shown below:
 ![Ui](Ui.png)